arnoldcano/deploybot/README.md

 - `deploybot deploy project to server` - deploys project/master to server
 - `deploybot deploy project/branch` - deploys project/branch to 'prod'
 - `deploybot deploy project/branch to server` - deploys project/branch to server

+#### Rollback

+- `deploybot rollback project` - rolls back project/master by 1 to 'prod'
+- `deploybot rollback project by builds` - rolls back project/master by builds to 'prod'
+- `deploybot rollback project by builds to server` - rolls back project/master by builds to server
+- `deploybot rollback project to server` - rolls back project/master by 1 to server
+- `deploybot rollback project/branch` - rolls back project/branch by 1 to 'prod'
+- `deploybot rollback project/branch by builds` - rolls back project/branch by builds to 'prod'
+- `deploybot rollback project/branch by builds to server` - rolls back project/branch by builds to server
+- `deploybot rollback project/branch to server` - rolls back project/branch by 1 to server

 #### Status